“Keep the government out of my health care.”

 The rise of the professional doctor followed this same state-backed trajectory.
 Faced with a shortage of doctors, the federal government decided to build more vocational schools for the new profession.
 It was only then, with direct government involvement, that this coveted profession thrived and grew.

 But healing also happens in the home.
 Every American who has taken a prescription drug in the past 50 years is ingesting the product of a public-private collaboration.
 Field’s chapter on pharmaceutical drugs is perhaps his most convincing.
 Taxol, in particular, the best-selling cancer drug in history, is the product of a long back-and-forth between the public and private sectors.
-The discovery of this drug’s base came from the research of a botanist employed by the United States Department of Agriculture, intent on exploring the healing properties of yew bark (pictured left).
+The discovery of this drug’s base came from the research of a botanist employed by the United States Department of Agriculture, intent on exploring the healing properties of yew bark (pictured above).
 Though drugs are sold in what is usually thought of as a “free market,” this occurs only as a result of the government’s direct involvement in the production and regulation of pharmaceuticals.

 Alas, the reader might have spied a large hole in the health system up to this point: to pay for everything from hospital visits to prescriptions, one needs health insurance.
 Of the country’s entire investment in health care, around 33 percent was financed through private health insurance in 2010, more than doubling the average of 15 percent in the rest of the world.
 Field points out that this “private” health insurance system is only made possible by various government policies of the twentieth century.